alxbilger/physx_book/mapping.typ

 == Force

-The power of the force applying on $position_"in"$ is equivalent to the power of the force applying on $position_"out"$:
+The power delivered by a force is invariant under coordinate transformations.
+For a force $force_"in"$ acting at $position_"in"$, we have:

 $
   velocity_"in"^T force_"in" (position_"in") = velocity_"out"^T force_"out" (position_"out")
 $

-Then,
+Substituting $velocity_"out"$ from @mapping_velocity,

 $
   velocity_"in"^T force_"in" (position_"in") = (jacobianmapping(position_"in") velocity_"in")^T force_"out" (position_"out") = velocity_"in"^T jacobianmapping(position_"in")^T force_"out" (position_"out")
 $

-We can deduce from the principle of virtual work:
+By the principle of virtual work, this implies:

 $
   force_"in" (position_"in") = jacobianmapping(position_"in")^T force_"out" (position_"out")